 • Most species eat their webs and spin fresh ones on a regular basis.

-Space-filling Web Building Spiders
+Overview of Space-filling Web Builder Spiders

 General Characteristics of Space-filling Web Building Spiders